RohanShrivastava08/Hashnode-Blogs/clxbgwdjm000409mnd5zxfyyp.md

 * CRUD operations are essential for any application that interacts with a database.

 * The MERN stack offers a powerful and efficient way to implement these operations, leveraging the strengths of MongoDB, Express, React, and Node.js.

-* While there are some challenges, the advantages often outweigh the drawbacks, making the MERN stack a popular choice for developers.